 Identifying Your Interests and Strengths

 Finding what you’re passionate about and good at is key.
 You might shine in visual arts instruction or music appreciation courses.
-There are many resources to help you start and reach your goals in performing arts.
+There are many resources to help you start and reach your goals in the performing arts.

 Exploring Local Community Classes